rust-console/gba/book/src/ch02/light_cycle.md

 their own line.
 In this case, we reset the game without moving them to a new location.

 Finally, if the player is in bounds and they haven't crashed, we write their color into memory at this position.

 Regardless of how it worked out, we hold here until vdraw starts before going to the next loop.
+That's all there is to it.

+## The gba crate doesn't quite work like this

+Once again, as with the `hello1` and `hello2` examples, the `gba` crate covers much of this same ground as our example here, but in slightly different ways.

+Better organization and abstractions are usually only realized once you've used more of the whole thing you're trying to work with.
+If we want to have a crate where the whole thing is well integrated with itself, then the examples would also end up having to explain about things we haven't really touched on much yet.
+It becomes a lot harder to teach.

+So, going forward, we will continue to teach concepts and build examples that don't directly depend on the `gba` crate.
+This allows the crate to freely grow without all the past examples becoming a great inertia upon it.